GabeScott/standard-works-vault/General Conference/2001 April - The Miracle of Faith.md

 It was this mysterious and wonderful manifestation of faith that brought reassurance, that spoke with certainty, that came as a gift from God concerning this great latter-day work.
 Countless, literally countless, are the stories of its expression in the pioneer period of the Church.
 But it does not stop there.

 As it was then, so it is today.
 This precious and marvelous gift of faith, this gift from God our Eternal Father, is still the strength of this work and the quiet vibrancy of its message.
 Faith underlies it all.
 Faith is the substance of it all.
-Whether it be going into the mission field, living the Word of Wisdom, paying one’s tithing, it is all the same.
+Whether it be going into the mission field, living the Word of Wisdom, paying one’s tithing—it is all the same.
 It is the faith within us that is evidenced in all we do.

 Our critics cannot understand it.
 Because they do not understand, they attack.
-A quiet inquiry, an anxious desire to grasp the principle behind the result, could bring greater understanding and appreciation.
+A quiet inquiry, an anxious desire to grasp the principle behind the result could bring greater understanding and appreciation.

 I was asked at a news conference on one occasion how we get men to leave their vocations, to leave home, and serve the Church.